-The Facebook have always been working on improving the Facebook Live experience for its audiences.
-Last year Facebook launched Live video and launched Live 360 degree a month before.
+Facebook has always been working on improving the Facebook Live experience for its audiences.
+Last year Facebook launched a Live video and launched Live 360 degree a month before.
 The company now introduced Facebook Live Audio this week, an audio-only option for the Live broadcasting platform.

-Live Audio gives an additional benefit to Android users that they will be able to continue listening to a Live Audio even if they leave the Facebook apps or lock their screen.
-Those on iOS can continue to hear the broadcasts while exploring about in the Facebook app.
+Live Audio gives an additional benefit to Android users that they will be able to continue listening to Live Audio even if they leave the Facebook apps or lock their screen.
+Those on iOS can continue to hear the broadcasts while exploring the Facebook app.